coderefinery/snakemake_hackathon/content/Snakemake_intro.md

         "wc -w {input} > {output}"

 ```
-Here, we included both text files in the report.
-After opening it, we can download them.
+By adding the `report()` around our output files, we include both output text files in the report.
+When opening the report in a web browser, we can now also access the output files and download them.

 ## Monitoring